CAS Testing Faculty

 • If the student does not want to begin the test with the time left on their room reservation, the student may ask that the Testing Coordinator contact their instructor to request a rescheduled testing time.
 It is up to you, the instructor, the instructor as to whether the exam can be rescheduled for a later time.

-That’s up to you, the instructor!
 The CAS Office will not reschedule an exam without explicit instructor permission.
 If you allow the student to take the exam later, we are happy to assist you, if we have the time, space, and staff available.
-If you allow a reschedule, the student should submit a new Proctoring Request via Access CAS or speak with the Testing Coordinator as soon as possible.
+To reschedule f you allow a reschedule, the student should submit a new Proctoring Request via Access CAS or speak with the Testing Coordinator as soon as possible.
 The instructor is not required to allow the student to reschedule an assessment if the student did not submit the initial Proctoring Request in time.